 Still angered by the October 9 meeting in which the Council pursued a "no confidence" motion against City Solicitor Kathleen Degnan because of her handling of the methadone clinic case, Councilor Melissa Mazzeo filed an Open Meeting Law complaint based on her belief that the councilors behind the effort had conspired together.
 That she had no evidence, only suspicions based on comments made on radio programs about the no confidence effort, made it apparent that her motives were political, as Councilor Mazzeo, a frequent critic of Mayor James Ruberto, will not abide criticism of Mayor Daniel Bianchi or his administration.

 It doesn't take a lawyer to understand the Open Meeting Law, and there was plainly no violation by councilors.
-A quorum of six councilors is required for a violation, and Ms. Mazzeo could only come up with five villains -- Councilors Barry Clairmont, Christine Yon, John Krol and Jonathan Lothrop, who were critical of the city solicitor and the mayor in regard to the handling of the multi-faceted methadone clinic controversy, and Council President Kevin Sherman, who allowed the no
+A quorum of six councilors is required for a violation, and Ms. Mazzeo could only come up with five villains -- Councilors Barry Clairmont, Christine Yon, John Krol and Jonathan Lothrop, who were critical of the city solicitor and the mayor in regard to the handling of the multi-faceted methadone clinic controversy, and Council President Kevin Sherman, who allowed the no confidence motion to go forward.

 The state attorney general's office would have found no violation had the complaint been filed, but in formulating an official council response to the complaint, President Sherman and Ms. Mazzeo reached a far more troubling "compromise" that trampled the First Amendment.
 The Open Meeting Law is an important document -- the Constitu tion is the foundation for nearly every law on the books.